LinkedInLearning/hands-on-introduction-scala-4413550/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+Scala is a high-level programming language that supports both object-oriented programming and functional programming, and it’s also a key part of many developers’ toolkits.
+In this course, software engineer Amina Adewusi gives you a thorough introduction to the latest version of Scala, via the process of building an app using GitHub Codespaces.
+Explore the basics of Scala as you build a minimal app that extracts and transforms files.
+Practice what you learn with hands-on challenges throughout the course.
+Plus, go over data and domain modeling, Scala project structure, and testing.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.